ethyca/fides/docs/fides/docs/language/resources/registry.md

 **Demo manifest file:** `/fides/fidesctl/demo_resources/demo_registry.yml`.

-A registry is a collection of system resources.
-You add a system to a registry by setting the system's `registry_id` field.
-A system can only be long to one registry.
-Although a system knows which registry it belongs to, the registry doesn't know which systems it contains.
+A Registry is a collection of system resources.
+You add a system to a Registry by setting the system's `registry_id` field.
+A system may belong to only one Registry.
+Although a system knows which Registry it belongs to, the Registry doesn't know which systems it contains.

 All registries are siblings: You can't create a hierarchy of registries.

 Collecting your systems into registries is optional.
+It provides no functional benefit.

 ## Object Structure

 **fides_key**<span class="required"/>_string_

-A string token of your own invention that uniquely identifies this registry.
-It's your responsibility to ensure that the value is unique across all of your registry objects.
-The value may only contain `\w` characters (alphanumeric and underbar).
+A string token of your own invention that uniquely identifies this Registry.
+It's your responsibility to ensure that the value is unique across all of your Registry objects.
+The value should only contain alphanumeric characters and underbars (`[A-Za-z0-9_]`).

-**name**<span class="required"/>_string_
+**name**<span class="spacer"/>_string_

-The UI-friendly name of the registry.
+A UI-friendly label for the Registry.

-**description**<span class="required"/>_string_
+**description**<span class="spacer"/>_string_

-A human-readable description of the registry.
+A human-readable description of the Registry.

 **organization_fides_key**<span class="spacer"/>_string_<span class="spacer"/>default: `default_organization`

-The fides key of the organization to which this registry belongs.
+The fides key of the Organization to which this Registry belongs.

 ## Examples